gordon123/ComfyUI_srt2speech/README.md

 # ComfyUI_srt2speech
-This repo is my first Custom node with my very basic knowledge of coding, ComfyUI_srt2speech​ <br> I tested this TTS3 on the Runpod, with ComfyUI native installing. <br>
+This repo is my first Custom node with my very basic knowledge of coding, ComfyUI_srt2speech​ <br> I tested my srt2speech with other ComfyUI_MegaTTS custom node on the Runpod, with ComfyUI native installing. <br>
-I make this custom node to read srt subtitle file and send it to MegaTTS node to generate dub Eng, or Chinese for now.​ <br> It should work with other TTS or similar for ComfyUI, in the end I wil combine with Wan2.1 or any other Lipsync. ​ <br> My aim try to do !1CLICK make all the job.​ <br> (ComfyUI portable version, please use embed python folder!)  <br>
+I make this custom node to read srt subtitle file and send it to MegaTTS node to generate dub Eng, or Chinese for now.​ <br> It should work with other TTS or similar for ComfyUI, in the end I will combine with Wan2.1 or any other Lipsync. ​ <br> My aim try to do !1CLICK make all the job.​ <br>

 This instruction for myself is using [Runpod.com Gpu cloud service](https://runpod.io?ref=c0v5p0ys), if you use your own local computer, please check your file path. <br>